UCLA routs San Diego 83-56 to win 4th in row; Juzang debuts

 Perhaps fueled by pent-up energy, San Diego came out of the gate strongly.
 The Toreros led by five points in the first few minutes and were up by two when Juzang entered the game.

-He hit a 3-pointer for his first basket, launching a 16-1 run that helped UCLA to a 28-15 lead.
+His 3-pointer launched a 16-1 run that helped UCLA to a 28-15 lead.
 Cody Riley and Jake Kyman chipped in four points each.
 Defensively, the Bruins were disruptive, forcing the Toreros to miss nine straight shots.
 San Diego shot 26% from the floor in the half.

+“We’re all excited to have him back in the mix,” Jaquez Jr. said of Juzang.
+“It was great to see him get his first points at UCLA.
+He fits in well, coming off screens and playing defense with us.”

 Overall, the Bruins outscored San Diego 21-9 during the last 10 minutes of the half to lead 33-23 at the break.

-The Toreros didn’t get closer than seven points early in the second half.
+The Toreros didn’t get closer than seven points early in the second half, when the Bruins scored 50 points.
 Down by 20, Calcaterra hit three straight 3-pointers and made a pair of free throws.
 But the Bruins answered with three 3-pointers of their own during the same stretch to go back up by 20.
 Campbell had a 3, followed by a pair from Jaquez Jr.

 BIG PICTURE